genevate/style_guides/business/interview.md

 everyone involved.

-Start by being inquisitive about them and then move into more job-specific questions. *Focus on being kind, a good lisener, non-judgemental, and creating a safe space for discussion.*
+Start by being inquisitive about them and then move into more job-specific questions. *Focus on being kind, a good listener, non-judgemental, and creating a safe space for discussion.*

 Watch body language.
-If the interviewee is nervious or anxious, determine the cause and figure out what will make them most comfortable. *It's important the interviewee sense the interview, and potential work environment, is a safe space for them to be who they are.*
+If the interviewee is nervous or anxious, determine the cause and figure out what will make them most comfortable. *It's important the interviewee sense the interview, and potential work environment, is a safe space for them to be who they are.*